Vantiq/vantiq-extension-sources/udpSource/README.md

 ### Transformations
 A transformation copies an object from a location in the input Map to a location in the output Map, overwriting anything in the path for the output map.
 If the input location is invalid or null, nothing is written in the output Map.
 A transformation is written as an array with the location in the input as the first element and the desired location in the output as the second element.
-Example: Using the transformation ["level1.level2", "lvl1.lvl2"] on the input map
+Example: Using the transformation ["level1.level2", "lvl1.lvl2"] on the following input map
 ```
 {
 	level1: {